hardillb/node-red-contrib-color-convert/README.md

 aproprate values in the same order as expected.
 Objects will have matching keys and the string will be the values from the array joined with a comma.

-If the CSS output mode is selected then the output type will be forced to be a string.
+If the CSS or HEX output mode is selected then the output type will be forced to be a string.